 If you disagree with the allegations and/or sanction:

 A member of the OSCCR staff will contact you once the Report of Academic Dishonesty has been received.
 You will need to meet with the department head or designee, and The Office of Student Conduct & Conflict Resolution will explain UMD's Student Academic Grievance Policy to you.

 Sanctions imposed by the academic integrity officer:

-What does is mean to have academic dishonesty on a student's record?
+What does it mean to have academic dishonesty on a student's record?

-Student academic dishonesty is a violation of Section V, Subdivision 1 of the University of Minnesota Board of Regents Student Conduct Code.
-Once a Report of Academic Dishonesty is filed with the academic integrity officer, a file is created and is kept for a period of seven years.
-These records are confidential and are protected by federal law.
-Unless a student signs a waiver to release their disciplinary record (e.g., background checks for employment with the federal government or law enforcement agencies), records are not shared with other people.
+Student academic dishonesty is a violation of Section IV, Subdivision 1 of the University of Minnesota Board of Regents Student Conduct Code.
+Once a Report of Academic Dishonesty is filed by the academic integrity officer, a file is created and is generally kept for a period of seven years.
+For additional information on student conduct records privacy and distribution, please go here.

 Is there a notation on a student's official transcript?